 I’ve learned that celiac disease can manifest itself through various ophthalmic manifestations as well.

-Symptoms affecting the eye are typically due to malabsorption issues (remember, unmanaged celiac disease impairs your ability to properly absorb nutrients) and includes disorders such as retinopathy, cataracts and dry eye.
+Symptoms affecting the eye are typically due to malabsorption issues (remember, unmanaged celiac disease impairs your ability to properly absorb nutrients) and include disorders such as retinopathy, cataracts, and dry eye.

 Other eye manifestations are attributed to immune system dysfunction and can manifest in disorders such as orbital myositis and uveitis (inflammation in the eye).